Introduction

 Power Conditions

 All phases of flight can be divided into two basic power conditions: fixed-power and adjustable-power.
-An adjustable-power condition exits when power is both variable and available.
+An adjustable-power condition exists when power is both variable and available.
 In all other situations, power remains constant (fixed) either by choice or due to an engine failure.

 Examples of Fixed and Adjustable-Power Conditions